trevor-atlas/kill-process/README.md

 It was also a great opportunity to learn more Rust 🦀 and build something blazing fast 🚀 <sub>/s</sub> (it is fast, though)

 ## FAQ

+> How do I get it?

+Download the [latest `slay.alfredworkflow` release](https://github.com/trevor-atlas/slay/releases) and open the workflow file.
+Alfred should import it for you!

 > I have a problem!

 See [Caveats](#caveats).
 If that doesn't solve your problem feel free to open an issue with a detailed description of what you expected to happen, and what actually happened. :smile: